diogovalentte/rock_in_rio_twitter_scraper/README.md

 # Rock in Rio (2022) Twitter Scrapper - DEPRECATED due to Twitter recent API changes.
 ---
 ## OBJECTIVES:
-1. Get data of the hashtag #RockinRio2022 (or others) from Twitter.
+1. Get data on the hashtag #RockinRio2022 (or others) from Twitter.
-2. Create an index on Elasticsearch (running on Docker) and populate with the hashtag data.
+2. Create an index on Elasticsearch (running on Docker) and populate it with the hashtag data.
-3. Create a collection in MongoDB (running on Docker) and populate with the hashtag data.
+3. Create a collection in MongoDB (running on Docker) and populate it with the hashtag data.
 ---
 ## Tweets Data Schema:
-The bellow JSON is an example of the documents in the Elasticsearch and MongoDB.
+The below JSON is an example of the documents in Elasticsearch and MongoDB.
 ```json
 {
     "created_datetime":,